wick3dr0se/open-fetch/README.md

 </div></details>
 <!-- Rust -->

-> :information_source: _23 fetch utilities written in 10 different languages_
+> :information_source: _24 fetch utilities written in 10 different languages_

+## Contributing
+Fork this repository & edit your version

+### Adding a new fetch
+Put new fetches between the `<details>` HTML tags, following the current code formatting.
+To form code blocks, the lines are terminated with 2 spaces, creating a newline without a gap

+Update both correlated counters or all 3 if a new language is added

+---
+### Making changes
+Feel free to make any improvements or changes that may benefit the list

+---
+Submit a PR, linking any related issues